 Before we get started here is an audio introduction to this portion of the guide, hope you enjoy!

-This is another aspect of SEO that Google has gone on record saying it is an official ranking factor.
+This is another aspect of on-page SEO that Google has gone on record saying it is an official ranking factor.
 Most users become annoyed if a site takes 2 or more seconds to load.
 Not only will a slow page frustrate your visitors, it might deter Googlebot from crawling your website as well.
 If Googlebot has to wait and wait for a page to load, it might just leave and try again later.
 With that said, it is imperative that your pages load in 2 seconds or less.
 This is no easy task, with modern day plugins, frameworks, and widgets it is easy to bog down your website with all sorts of add-ons.
 Add in high definition video and images and its easy to add lots of size to a page.
 And when there is a large page, there is usually a slow page.

 The goal here is to reduce the amount of load time by any means possible.Since there are so many different types of web frameworks these days, we aren’t going to get too specific in this guide.
 For example if you are a Magento user you would optimize your website much differently than you would a WordPress or Drupal website.